python-gino/gino/README.rst

 Special thanks to my wife Daisy and her outsourcing company `DecentFoX Studio`_, for offering me the opportunity to build this project.
 We are open for global software project outsourcing on Python, iOS and Android development.
+And we are hiring_!

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage